 The four-story Fraziskus Haus (Franciscan House), in addition to several wings of the Kartause complex, serves as the residence hall for the 160 to 200 Franciscan students studying in Gaming.
 Originally built in 1332, it was renovated in the mid-1980s, completed well before Franciscan began sending students to the Kartause in 1991.
 Each room is unique, with double, triple, and quadruple occupancy arrangements.
-Each room has a private bath; most floors contain a small tea kitchen; and there are two computer labs, two laundry rooms, a fitness room, and multiple common areas that serve the student body.
-Mailboxes in the main lobby make receiving mail and packages from home simple.
+Each room has a private bath; most floors contain a small tea kitchen; a computer lab, two laundry rooms, a fitness room, and multiple common areas that serve the student body.
+Student mailboxes make receiving mail and packages from home simple.
 The Gaming Campus does not have any recognized student organizations with off campus locations.